salotz/tldr/README.md

 It originates in Internet slang, where it is used to indicate that a long text (or parts of it) has been skipped as too lengthy.
 Read more in Wikipedia's [TL;DR article](https://en.wikipedia.org/wiki/TL;DR).

+## Sam's notes

+To add personal pages simply add the page and then add a record into the `pages/index.json` file.